 - RANKL or Receptor activator of nuclear factor kappa-B ligand to osteoprotegerin ratio [RANKL stimulate osteoclast recruitment and activation.
 Osteoprotegerin prevents RANKL function]

 - Tartrate-resistant acid phosphatase, cathepsin K, matrix metalloproteinase 9, and gelatinase from cytoplasmic lysosomes to digest the organic matrix

-- Saucer-shaped lacunae called Howship’s lacunae formed on the surface of trabecular bone) and Haversian canals in cortical bone.
+- Saucer-shaped lacunae called Howship’s lacunae formed on the surface of the trabecular bone) and Haversian canals in cortical bone.

 - Multinucleated osteoclasts undergo apoptosis and resorption is halted

 During the reversal phase, bone resorption transitions to bone formation.
 The signals that end of bone resorption and begin are unknown but following are thought to be involved

 - Bone matrix—derived factors such as TGF-beta, IGF-1, IGF-2 [TGF-beta decreases osteoclast resorption by inhibiting RANKL production by osteoblasts]

 - Strain gradient in due to cutting by osteoclasts may lead to sequential activation of osteoclasts and osteoblasts, with osteoclasts activated by reduced strain and osteoblasts by increased strain.

 - Osteoblasts synthesize new collagenous organic matrix and regulate mineralization of the matrix by releasing small, membrane-bound matrix vesicles that concentrate calcium and phosphate.